|Correct Attire for the Jumper Ring |

 Coordinate your jacket and breeches with a matching show shirt with collar.
 The shirt can be a button down with standup collar and choker, or a polo shirt, such as the Ariat Prix Polo Shirt.
 Monogramming on a show shirt collar is desirable.
 Always fill your breech's belt loops with a belt for a finished look.

-Your field boots should be clean and shiny, as are spurs if you choose to wear them.
+Your field boots should be clean and shiny, as should your spurs if you choose to wear them.
 Again, complete your finished appearance with a pair of black gloves.

 For more assistance or to request a catalog, call 1-800-989-1500 to speak with a Dover Saddlery product advisor, or stop by any of our retail stores.
 Visit DoverSaddlery.com for a complete store listing and the full product offering.